 Surgery is not routinely indicated for the first-line treatment of erectile dysfunction.
 However, it is an option for the patient who cannot tolerate oral or injectable or intra-urethral treatments for erectile dysfunction.
 A penile prosthesis may be an appropriate option, and requires surgery under general anesthetic for implantation.

 For additional information see www.urologyhealth.org.

 Make an Appointment

-If you are a patient looking to receive kind and compassionate care at the leading urologic practice in Michigan, call 734–936–7030 to make an appointment.
+If you are a patient looking to receive kind and compassionate care at the leading urologic practice in Michigan, call 734–936–7030 or request appointment online.
 If you are a Health Provider looking to refer a patient, please visit the Health Provider informational site.